f-ij/Processes.jl/docs/src/user/inputs_overrides.md

 ## Targeting and Identity

-If multiple similar algorithms exist, use explicit instances/`Unique` wrappers in both composition and `Input`/`Override` to avoid ambiguity.
+When choosing targets, use the same references you used in composition.

+For exact patterns and examples, see [Referencing Algorithms](@ref referencing_algorithms_user).